 Once you have made the decision to attend the fest, the next step is to register on BookMyShow (BMS).
 There’s no last date for registration so there’s no need to hurry, especially those who want to see the lineup and the schedule before they make up their mind.
 All these details are out just a week before the festival.

-(For the 2019 edition, the entire lineup of 190 feature films (out of 220 total titles) and the catalogue were out by October first week, followed by the schedule on 10 October.
-The festival officially begins with the Movie Mela on 13 October, followed by a gala on 17 October.
-Movie screenings start from 18 October.)
+(For the 2019 edition, the entire lineup of 190 feature films (out of 220 total titles) and the catalogue were out by October first week, followed by the schedule a week later.
+In 2023, the schedule was out as early as 3 weeks before the first day.)

 MAMI uses BMS for its registration and ticketing needs.
 This means all your fest registration, seat bookings, venue selection, and technical issues (if any) will be handled by those folks.
 They also have ground support staff who, together with PVR and MAMI officials (PR team too), manage the entire festival.

-There are two ways to register: through BookMyShow (recommended) and on-ground registration (opens only a week before the festival start).
+There are two ways to register for MAMI: through BookMyShow (recommended) and on-ground registration (opens only a week before the festival start).
 The latter is for last-minute-planners, someone like my father.
 (He won’t read this.)
+Though, for the 2023 edition, I’m not sure if offline registration is accepted.

 Registering through BookMyShow

-Instructions have been simplified, keeping in mind the confusion that usually originates during the registration.
+Instructions have been simplified, keeping in mind the confusion that usually originates during the registration process.
 Please excuse the verbosity.
 (Check the abridged FAQs section below before registering.)

 - Log in if you already have a BMS account (optional)